Boiling Water for Fluoride Removal: Fact or Fiction?

 We earn a commission if you make a purchase, at no additional cost to you.

-GET THE LEAD OUT: ZeroWater filters are the only pour-through filters NSF Certified to remove chromium & lead.
-Our pitchers, tumblers, & dispensers remove virtually all solids for the purest tasting water.
+ZeroWater filters are the only pour-through filters NSF Certified to remove chromium & lead.
+Their pitchers, tumblers, & dispensers remove virtually all solids for the purest tasting water.

 Buy Now